EngineeringSoftware/gobash/README.md

 # }
 ```

-One of the (obvious) implications is that you can now write scripts
+One of the implications is that you can now write scripts that accept
-that accept objects, and those scripts can be invoked from your
+objects, and those scripts can be invoked from your terminal with
-terminal with objects made in the terminal process.
+objects made in the terminal process.

 Consider the script below (`ai`).
 (This is the same example we used
 in an earlier section to illustrate inter-process communication.)